bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 There are a few different things that are in play there.
 Of course, we talked about anybody, you know, Sjor's walked through how you could open up a PR and update the readme and potentially you find an issue that you'd like to work on and you can work on that.
 There's a little bit of odds in what you may wanna work on and what is valuable to the reviewers and to the maintainers.
-And while there is no Bitcoin core roadmap, I do think that there's value in seasoned contributors telling the world what they're working on and plan to work on.
+And while there is no Bitcoin Core roadmap, I do think that there's value in seasoned contributors telling the world what they're working on and plan to work on.
 Because I think that can solve two issues.
 One is reviewers or maintainers taking a look at new PRs that people who are just eager to help are putting together and it's potentially low-value PRs or distracting.
 At least some folks can interpret it in that way.